mfornet/domaino/README.md

 This is a FAQ-like oriented reference to those who want to use/experiment with this repository for research, or fun.

+### Can I play the game as human?

+Not yet, but coming soon

 ### What players are already implemented?

 ### How can I add a new player?